jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes You can use that information to choose better passwords for your own accounts.
-As I mentioned earlier, you cannot force users to use good passwords.
+As I mentioned earlier, you cannot force humans to use good passwords.
 However, you can choose which password hash algorithm to use, and that can have a dramatic effect on password hash cracking times.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Password</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 230px; left: 260px;">Hash</h1>